 If you vote by proxy by telephone, your use of that telephone system, and in particular the entry of your personal identification number or other unique identifier, will be deemed to constitute your appointment, in writing and under hand, for all purposes of the Companies Act of 2014 of Messrs.
-Petratis, Shannon and Braun as your proxies to vote your shares in accordance with your telephone instructions.
+Petratis, Shannon and Braun or any other person appointed by the Board as your proxies to vote your shares in accordance with your telephone instructions.